-It turns out Spotify uses P2P technology so that it can reduce the load on it’s servers.
-Great, except that uses a fair amount of bandwidth and sometimes that’s not OK.
+It turns out Spotify uses P2P technology so that it can reduce the load on its servers.
+Pretty smart, but the problem is that uses quite a lot of the user’s bandwidth, and sometimes that’s not OK!

-The client always falls back on their central servers, so we could just block P2P.
-Problem is that we’re given no manual option to disable, (or limit) P2P sharing.
+The client always falls back on their central servers so that we could block P2P.
+The problem is that we’re given no manual option to disable, (or even limit) P2P sharing.
 Worse still, the client spawns connections to other users within a massive range of ports making them tricky to block.

-I just spent the last few hours looking at this because my bandwidth quota has been destroyed, I’ve got a few ideas and some of them have worked.
+I just spent the last few hours looking into this, since it destroyed my bandwidth quota.
+I’ve got a few ideas, and some of them have worked.

-It actually turned out to work pretty well and it was the easiest / quickest solution.
+It turned out to work pretty well, and it was the easiest/quickest solution.
 It’s not helpful if you’re using more than one computer though and I still don’t like the idea of relying on programs like these.

-This took me a while to get working properly, in the end I setup the Dante proxy server on one of my Debian servers.
+This took me a while to get working, in the end, I set up the Dante proxy server on one of my Debian servers.
 Here’s my /etc/danted.conf, it’s probably wrong and insecure so don’t count on it.
 (10.10.10.0/24 is my internal subnet and eth1 happens to be the box’s primary ethernet adapter.
 You will probably have to change those settings.)

-After the proxy is set up you need to tell Spotify to use it (I had to restart Spotify before it kicked in).
-But now we’re set, we’ve thrown all the bathwater out and the baby’s fine.
+After the proxy is set up, you need to tell Spotify to use it (I had to restart Spotify before it kicked in).
+But now we’re set, we’ve thrown all the bathwater out, but the baby’s fine.
 This method has a lot of benefits too.
-It’s a centralized solution and doesn’t require any other software for the clients.
+It’s a centralised solution and doesn’t require any other software for the clients.

 Edit: Spotify ignored my proxy settings for P2P traffic!
 It sends all the good stuff through the proxy though, I then had to block any other traffic with a desktop firewall myself :(

-If I made Spotify I would have probably added a secret option somewhere to disable P2P connections.
-It would be tricky to test the app without it and surely Spotify’s office would be brought to a standstill otherwise?!
-Let’s find the option, I’ve got two ideas where it might be.
+If I made Spotify, I would have probably added a secret option somewhere to disable P2P connections.
+It would be tricky to test the app without it, and surely Spotify’s office would be brought to a standstill otherwise?!
+I’ve got two ideas where they might have hidden the option:

 Spotify seems to support command line switches, although they are undocumented there might be some interesting functionality hidden away and who knows maybe we can turn off sharing?